JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/setting-up.md

 <img class="img-responsive" src="{{ url_for('tutorial_img', filename='javascript/setting-up/js-output-1.png') }}" alt="Web browser with JS application"/>

-Enter your name in the text box and accept greetings from your application!
+Enter your name in the text box and accept the greetings from your application!

 ## Update the application